David Hyde Pierce: 1980–1992: Rise to prominence

-After his graduation, Pierce moved to New York City, where during the 1980s and early 1990s he was employed in various jobs, such as selling ties at Bloomingdale's and working as a security guard, while pursuing an acting career and studying at Michael Howard Studios.
-During this period he played Laertes in an off-Broadway production of Hamlet, with Kevin Kline in the title role, and made his Broadway debut in 1982 in Christopher Durang's Beyond Therapy.
+After his college graduation, Pierce moved to New York City.
+During the 1980s and early 1990s, he was employed in various jobs (such as selling ties at Bloomingdale's and working as a security guard) while pursuing an acting career and studying at Michael Howard Studios.
+During this period, he played Laertes in an off-Broadway production of Hamlet, with Kevin Kline in the title role.
+Pierce made his Broadway debut in 1982 in Christopher Durang's Beyond Therapy.
+In 1988, Pierce played Yasha in Peter Brook's production of Chekhov's The Cherry Orchard at the Brooklyn Academy of Music in a cast that included Brian Dennehy, Linda Hunt, and Erland Josephson, Kate Mailer, and Jan Tříska.

 Pierce's first big television break came in the early 1990s with Norman Lear's political comedy, The Powers That Be, in which Pierce played Theodore Van Horne, a Congressman.
 Despite positive reviews from critics, the show was canceled after a brief run.
 This did free Pierce up for his breakthrough role in Frasier, and the producers of that show did in part hire Pierce based on his performance in The Powers That Be.